tom-damari/life-expectancy-analysis/README.md

 **Submission Date:** January, 2023

 ## Dataset
-The dataset contains **101 countries**, each with multiple attributes related to public health, lifestyle, economic status, and environment.
+The dataset covers **101 countries**, each with multiple attributes related to public health, lifestyle, environment, and economic status.
-**Target Variable: `Life_expectancy` – Average life expectancy (in years) for each country.**
+- **Target Variable: `Life_expectancy` – Average life expectancy (in years) for each country.**

 ### Features
 The dataset includes the following columns:
 - **`Country`**: Name of the country